Krohe/Matplotlib-Examples/README.md

 # Matplotlib-Examples
-Figures (atm only) from PhD Thesis introduction chapter.
-Figures are shared directly in pdf format, as well as their python source code (as interactive Jupyter notebooks) using matplotlib.
+Figures from my PhD Thesis introduction chapter and (https://doi.org/10.1063/5.0086239).
+Figures are shared either directly in pdf format, and/or in a Jupyter notebook containing its source code.